-Olga Gershenson is Professor of Judaic and Near Eastern Studies at the University of Massachusetts Amherst, where she is also on the Film Studies faculty.
-A multi-disciplinary scholar, her interests lie at the intersection of culture, history, and film.
+Olga Gershenson is Professor of Judaic and Near Eastern Studies and of Film Studies at the University of Massachusetts Amherst.
+She is a multi-disciplinary scholar, with interests at the intersection of culture, history, and film.

-Along with film, Professor Gershenson does research on spaces, examining the relationship between places, politics, history, and culture.
-She edited a collection Ladies and Gents: Public Toilets and Gender (2009).
-Her special issue of Eastern European Jewish Affairs charts for the first time a map of new Jewish museums throughout post-communist Europe, examining the relationship between politics, history, and culture.
+Along with film, Gershenson does innovative research on spaces.
+Her collection Ladies and Gents: Public Toilets and Gender (2009) established the discipline of Toilet Studies.
+Her special issue of Eastern European Jewish Affairs (co-edited with Barbara Kirshenblatt-Gimblett) charts for the first time a map of new Jewish museums throughout post-communist Europe.

 Courses Recently Taught